One of the most powerful thing you can do to imporve your health now is to ground yourself to Earth.

 Earthing can reduce stress levels and uplift the spirit.
 It has also been shown to help reduce inflammation, healing and improvement in circulation, chronic pain, and better sleep.
 To connect with the energies of our planet, simply walk barefoot on bare ground - make sure you're doing it without your devices.

-This article explains what grounding is, what the benefits are, and ways you (and your kids) can recharge and reap the benefits of mother nature.
-In time earthing will return to the mainstream as an essential wellness practice for its simplicity and its broad impacts.
+Let’s go into what grounding is, what the benefits are, and ways you (and your kids) can recharge and reap the benefits of mother nature.

 Earthing vs Grounding